 And the reason for this is simple.
 Apart from being very colorful and attractive, the ancient Romans considered the narcissus flower to be therapeutic for a number of topical ailments, including cuts, bruises, abrasions, and abscesses.
 And not only did the Romans consider it therapeutic for topical uses.
 So did the Arabs, who used it for baldness and erectile dysfunction; the French, who used it as an antispasmodic; and the Chinese, who used it to treat tumors.

-(It should be noted however that all parts of narcissus, especially the root, are toxic and potentially lethal to humans and can cause severe side effects, up to and including paralysis and death.
-Therefore, all internal use should be strictly avoided, and any external use is at your own risk.)
+[Before harvesting or consuming wild plants, make sure you have the permission of the landowner and an understanding of considerations for use.
+In addition, it should be noted that all parts of narcissus, especially the root, are toxic and potentially lethal to humans and can cause severe side effects, up to and including paralysis and death.
+Therefore, all internal use should be strictly avoided, and any external use is at your own risk.]

 Coincidentally, the last use of narcissus, as a topical application for tumors, has been at least partially corroborated by modern science.
 One compound in particular, lycorine, has been observed to produce antibacterial, antiviral, and anticancer effects in the laboratory, even inhibiting mitotic cell division in cases of ovarian cancer.